The authentic 'unknown' Amalfi Coast - Hiking off-the-beaten-track - AMA4

 The tour starts from Salerno, a beautiful small city at the entrance of the Amalfi Coast.
 It once was a powerful city, proved by the fact that it boasted Europe’s first medical university.
 But also many other traces from its glorious past remain visible today.
 Its historical centre is full of interest, starting from its amazing Duomo.

-Also along the eastern coastline, like elsewhere on the Amalfi Coast, man has created a beautiful mosaic terraced landscape, with vineyards and lemon groves.
-But also will you find here large areas of forest, both chestnut and ever green oak forests.
-And also here, everything can be discovered on foot!
-The footpaths here are perhaps not as famous as elsewhere on the Amalfi coast, but just as beautiful!
+Also along the eastern coastline, like elsewhere on the Amalfi Coast, man has created a beautiful mosaic terraced landscape, with stunningly scenic vineyards and lemon groves.
+But also will you find also large areas of chestnut and oak forest.
+And everything can be discovered on foot!
+The footpaths here are perhaps not as famous as elsewhere on the Amalfi coast, but just as beautiful – and without the crowds!
 Going from the sea to the mountains or vice versa, there are always stupendous views, and you’ll walk through little villages, vineyards and olive groves, Mediterranean scrubs and woods, living rocks and chestnut woods.
 This special tour shows you the paths most guides don’t know about and most books don’t write about!

 This walking tour can be considered an extra treat for those who already did the ‘classic’ tours along the Amalfi Coast, and have visited already all the famous coastal villages.